Embrace Every Emotion

 When we’re outdoors, it is often easier to slow down and let our attention be captivated by the richness of the present moment.

-Katie Dutcher is a teacher of mindfulness and meditation based in Monterey, California, and a regular contributor and consultant with Quest for Eternal Sunshine.
-She is a Qualified Teacher of Mindfulness-Based Stress Reduction, a Certified Mindful Outdoors Guide, and the host of Flourish & Bloom—a membership platform offering resources and events for mindfulness, self-discovery, and greater well-being.
+Katie Dutcher is a teacher of mindfulness and meditation and a Marriage and Family Therapist Trainee based in Monterey, California.
+She is the host of Flourish & Bloom—a membership platform offering resources and events for mindfulness, self-discovery, and greater well-being.
+A regular contributor and consultant with Quest for Eternal Sunshine, Katie is a Qualified Teacher of Mindfulness-Based Stress Reduction, a Certified Mindful Outdoors Guide, and is in the process of becoming certified to teach qigong.
 Receive Katie’s newsletter and learn about her upcoming offerings.

 Blog Posts on Emotions